 Since support to regional parliaments is a priority for the OPPD, it has engaged with a number and permanent partner.
 It accompanies the PAP in setting out its strategy and priorities for its development and assists it in its various endeavours, from the building of its infrastructure, the choice of ICT, assistance in setting up interpretation and translation mechanisms to the development of finance and audit systems, as well as the sharing of best practices.
 This is done through various study missions and technical assistance services both at the EP and in Midrand (South Africa) where the PAP has its seat, through a series of fellowships for its core staff and active participation in strategic discussions regarding the development of the PAP.
 Close coordination of activities by other donors is ensured through bi-annual conferences.
 Both parliaments have also created a parliamentary delegation composed of parliamentarians to stimulate political and policy cooperation.

 The decision to accept a request for a Fellowship will be based on an analysis of the proposed Fellowship characteristics, the capacity of the relevant department(s) of the European Parliament, geographical balance and budget availability.
 The proposed Fellows should have significant experience in their home parliaments and appropriate language skills.
-The main working languages of the programme are currently English, French and Spanish.
+The main working languages of the programme are currently English and, French .

 Once having received the letter, the Office for Promotion of Parliamentary Democracy will stay in close contact with the requesting parliament in order to establish a common view on the activities and timetable of the Fellowship and to formulate a Memorandum of Understanding to be signed by both parties for the Programme to take effect.